Your cart is currently empty!

 In this book, I aim to highlight what usually works best as well as variations that might be great for some – and terrible for others.
 I find the adaptations made by parents of autistic youngsters particularly instructive[xii] – if only because they highlight how one person’s solution is someone else’s flop.

-There are many everyday questions we confront for which there are no scientific and absolute answers.
+There are many everyday questions which have no scientific answers.
 How long to persist with this difficult meal?
 How much rudeness to tolerate?
-Using carrot or stick?
-To cope with uncertainty, see your decisions as experiments that will inform your next steps.
+Will rewards help or hinder?
+To cope with uncertainty, set up experiments and draw your own conclusions.

 When to treat co-occuring disorders